GEO600: History

 In 2001 the Max Planck Institute for Gravitational Physics (Albert Einstein Institute, AEI) in Potsdam took over the Hannover branch of the MPQ, and since 2002 the detector is operated by a joint Center of Gravitational Physics of AEI and Leibniz Universität Hannover, together with the universities of Glasgow and Cardiff.
 Since 2002 GEO600 participated in several data runs in coincidence with the LIGO detectors.
 In 2006, GEO600 has reached the design sensitivity, but up to now no signal has been detected.
-The next aim is to reduce the remaining noise by another factor of about 10, until 2016.